-In Appendix A we list the main properties of the fragments in Tables A.1-A.7: peak position, integrated flux density (F{ν}) , peak flux density (F{ν}^{peak}) , diameter (D), and mass (m).
-To derive these parameters, we adopted the same approach as in

-Fontani et al. (2016), hence we briefly describe the methods we adopted to compute them below, and we refer to Sect.
+In Appendix-A, from Table A-1 to Table A-7, we list the main properties of the fragments: peak position, integrated flux density (F{ν}^{peak}) , diameter (D), and mass (m).
+To derive these parameters, we adopt the same approach as in Fontani et al. (2016), hence we give in the following a brief description of the methods adopted to compute them, and we refer to Sect.
 A.1 of that paper for any other detail.
-We also refer to the same paper for the properties of the fragments identified in 16061-5048c1 (Fig. 1 and Appendix A of Fontani et al. 2016).
+We also refer to the same paper for the properties of the fragments identified in 16061-5048c1 (Fig. 1 and Appendix-A of Fontani et al. 2016).

-For each fragment, F{ν} was computed by integrating the flux density inside the white polygon depicted in Figs. A.1-A.7, which corresponds to the 3σ rms level of the map.
-When the 3σ level of two adjacent fragments were not separate, the edges between the two were defined by eye at approximately half of the separation between the peaks.
-The diameter, D, of each fragment was computed as the diameter of the circle that has the same surface of the fragment.
-Finally, the fragment mass, m, was calculated as explained in Sect.
+For each fragment, F{ν} has been computed by integrating the flux density inside the white polygon depicted in Figs. A-1-A-7, which corresponds to the 3σ rms level of the map.
+In the cases in which the 3σ level of two adjacent fragments were not separate, the edges between the two have been defined by eye at approximately half of the separation between the peaks.
+The diameter, D, of each fragment has been computed as the diameter of the circle having the same surface of the fragment.
+Finally, the fragment mass, m, has been calculated as explained in Sect.
 4.1.

-The physical properties of the fragments found in each source, calculated following the methods described above, are shown in Tables A.1-A.7.
-In Table 2 we give some statistical properties of the fragment population, such as number, total mass, mean mass, maximum mass, mean ratio between mass of the most massive fragment and companion mass, average and maximum size, and maximum separation between the fragments.
-We find that the total mass in the fragments is in between \sim 53 M{\odot} towards 16061-5048c1 and \sim 4 M{\odot} in 08477-4359c1, in agreement with the significant amount of extended flux that has been resolved out, as shown in Table 1.
-The average mass is of the order of the mass of the Sun, and the most massive fragment is of $\sim 14 M{\odot}$ towards 16482-4443c2.
-The average sizes are around 0.01-0.02 pc, corresponding to ~2000-4000 au, while the fragmenting region is generally not very compact, with maximum separation between the fragments of 0.05-0.44 pc, that is, ~10 000-90 000 au.
+The physical properties of the fragments found in each source, calculated following the aforementioned methods, are shown in Tables A-1 - A-7.
+In Table 2 we give some statistical properties of the fragment population, such as: number, total mass, mean mass, maximum mass, mean ratio between mass of the most massive fragment and companion mass, average and maximum size, and maximum separation between the fragments.
+We find that the total mass in the fragments is in between $\sim 53\,M\odot$ towards 16061-5048c1 and $\sim 4M\odot$ in 08477-4359c1, in agreement with the significant amount of extended flux that has been resolved out, as shown in Table 1.
+The average mass is of the order of the mass of the Sun, and the most massive fragment is of $\sim 14\,M\odot$ towards 16482-4443c2.
+The average sizes are around 0.01 - 0.02 pc, corresponding to $\sim 2000-4000$ au, while the fragmenting region is generally not very compact, with maximum separation between the fragments of 0.05 - 0.44 pc, i.e. $\sim 10000-90000$ au.